ryannguyen26/bacon/README.md

 The data is validated to ensure consistency by establishing the key parameters in each of the studies.
 As we can see from the column names, all of the studies yielded results that generated standardized metrics.
 Additional methods to validate data consistency are range checks for numeric values to ensure they fall within expected limits, consistency checks across related data fields (e.g., ensuring the number randomized matches the sum of participants in different treatment arms), and cross-validation with source material to ensure extracted data matches the original publications.

-What are the definitions for the column names?
-Include all columns in your dataset.​ Study ID: A unique identifier for each study.
+Study ID: A unique identifier for each study.
 Study_Publication_Year: The year the study was published.
 Study Class: The type of study (e.g., pharmacotherapy, psychotherapy).